my-graphene/core/README.md

 * [FAQ](#faq)
 * [License](#license)

-DBXChain Core is the DBXChain blockchain implementation and command-line interface.
+RUIChain Core is the RUIChain blockchain implementation and command-line interface.
-DBX Chain is developed based on graphene, namely the project of Bitshares.
+RUI Chain is developed based on graphene, namely the project of Bitshares.
 We have made our own consensus mechanism, aka D-DPoS, in brief a contribution-based and relatively randomized super-node election mechanism, in order to avoid ballot rigging and improve security.
 Also, we have implemented our own virtual machine (which is not included in Bitshares) for smart contracts, which is also compatible with Solidarity, the most popular Ethereum smart contract language.
-The web wallet is [DBXChain UI](https://github.com/dbxone/dbxui).
+The web wallet is [RUIChain UI](https://github.com/dbxone/dbxui).

-**NOTE:** The official DBXChain git repository location, default branch, and submodule remotes were recently changed.
+**NOTE:** The official RUIChain git repository location, default branch, and submodule remotes were recently changed.
 Existing repositories can be updated with the following steps:

     git remote set-url origin https://github.com/dbxone/dbxchain.git